willremor/botanix_defi/Document.md

-# Botanix DeFi Simulation Paper
+# Botanix DeFi Flywheel Simulations

 ## A mathematically driven model for chain growth and sustainability via stBTC